MalayaSociety/malaya-society-5fc72/content/pages/blog/gerrymandering.md

 thumb_image: /images/gerrymandering.jpg
 image: /images/gerrymandering.jpg
 excerpt: >-
-  Some may think this is not a Malaysian issue, however gerrymandering is alive and well in Malaysia.
+  The art of politicians manipulating the redrawing of legislative district lines in order to help win elections, some may think this is not a Malaysian issue, however gerrymandering is alive and well in Malaysia.
 ---
 #### Gerrymandering in Malaysia